satopian/poti-kaini-zh-TW/README.md

 We also need to translate the external search programs `search.php` and `search.html`.
 However, potiboard.php externalizes all language settings, so no changes are needed.
 Translation of `config.php`.
 We need to translate the description of the settings.
+## [2022/07/11] v5.20.2
+### Improvement
+- Reduced the probability of duplicate file names when posting drawing images to 1/1000.
+- Even if it is duplicated, 1 second will be added to the posting time.
+- Add a process to check if there is a posted image, make sure that the drawn image is sent to the server, and then move from the drawing screen.
+### Update
+- Klecks has been updated.
+Added a grid to the editing function.
+- BladeOne has been updated.
+A minor bug has been fixed.

 ## [2022/05/25] v5.18.25
 ### Improvement
 - ChickenPaint now launches in full screen.